-In Lawson’s book, going like the clappers during those precious minutes is one valid form of attack.
+Lawson says that going like the clappers during those precious minutes is one valid form of attack.
 “Studies show that two lots of seven minutes’ training can be as beneficial as much longer sessions at some training variables.
-If it’s done in a low carbohydrate state and the intervals were 20 seconds full gas, 10 seconds off, you’ll reap rewards in no time – even 30 seconds’ sprinting every two minutes can be effective over a short time.”
+If it’s done in a low carbohydrate state and the intervals were 20 seconds full gas, 10 seconds off, you’ll reap rewards in no time — even 30 seconds’ sprinting every two minutes can be effective over a short time.”

-Other coaches plot a different course.
 “If you’ve only got 50 minutes at lunchtime in the working week then you need to look at ways you can make that time count most effectively towards your goal,” says Ruth Eyles, a British Cycling Level 3 coach in road and time trial.
 “If that goal is a sportive then short bursts of interval sessions aren’t going to develop your endurance levels the way a steady 50-minute session at a continuous pace will.”

 As much as you’d like to squeeze a steady 50-minute ride on the open road into the middle of your working day, the truth is that, for many, the stationary bike at the gym is the closest they’ll get to sandwiching a ride into their day.

-“Building those stamina levels means working on the stationary bike at a brisk top end of your maximum heart rate,” says Eyles.
+“Building those stamina levels means working on the stationary bike at a brisk top-end of your maximum heart rate,” says Eyles.